curvaturegames/space-extender/README.md

 SpaceExtenderLoggingManager is a tool to log specific data from the Rotation Redirector.

 **What is getting logged?**
 The tool is saving three different pieces of information at this moment.
-The Name of the redirector, the time it took to redirect and the total of rotations in degree performed in real life.
+The Name of the redirector (name of gameobject the redirector script is on), the time it took to redirect and the total of rotations in degree performed in real life.

 **When is it getting logged?**
 The information is getting collected during the redirection and saved after the redirection is completed.
 (This could also be changed to periodic logging if needed.)